kieran168/Hwk-7/Lab7.md

     ##    0 0.82892076 0.13512031
     ##    1 0.01622384 0.01973509

+    ## [1] 0.8486559

+The second SVM model has a decrease in correct prediction rate of 0.26%.
+This is a smaller change than the difference in correct prediction rates of the Random Forest models (0.71%)

+### Summary

 When you summarize, you should be able to explain which models predict best (noting if there is a tradeoff of false positive vs false negative)